la-ots/pelican/docs/foundation/images.md

 - Use meaningful images to enhance the content.
 - Avoid decorative images.
-- Avoid using images of swamps, alligators, beads, or sunsets images unless they are real information.
+- Avoid using images of swamps, alligators, beads, or sunset images unless they are real information.

 ## Content Images